fourjuaneight/blog/content/posts/march-notes.md

 ## Coding
 Although my wife isn't working, I still am.
 My work has always been remote, so things haven't changed all that much.
 There's a cool project I've been working on with the folks over at Stackbit which I hope to be able to share soon.
 Stay tuned.

 I've also been working on getting some of my [Spreadsheets](/posts/spreadsheets/) out in public.
-An early version of my [Bookmarks](/lists/bookmarks/) is already up and there's more to come.
+An early version of my bookmarks is already up and there's more to come.
 Thanks to [Hasura's webhooks](https://hasura.io/event-triggers/), I can automate the deployment of this site with every new bookmark saved to the database.
 Good stuff.

 ## Digest
 But although I'm working as much as ever, there are still plenty of hours during the day that I have to fill with something.